 - Additional relocation funding of up to $13,000 granted by Ben-Gurion University

-- Limited health benefits for the grantee only.
+- Limited accident and medical coverage for the grantee only.

 Eligibility requirements apply at the time of application.
 For full details on all Fulbright U.S. Scholar program eligibility requirements, visit CIES.
 In addition: